Need help with your Discussion

 Abstract

-Eugene Flegm, having been in the accounting field for a long time, has experienced a lot in the profession, and therefore he decided to write an article that talks about the four paradoxes in accounting that accountants face in their professional endeavors.
+Eugene Flegm, having been in the accounting field for a long time, has experienced a lot in the profession.
+Therefore he decided to write an article about the four accounting paradoxes that accountants face in their professional endeavors.
 Two of these paradoxes have a direct correlation with management and leadership.
 The first paradox is balancing technical skills and “soft” skills.
 The second paradox is the accountant’s education which deals with leadership and management.
-The accounting field is diverse and different in the delivery of its services, as its responsibility is towards the public and not the client.
+The accounting field is diverse and different in delivering its services, as its responsibility is towards the public and not the client.
 The third paradox discussed by Flegm cuts through the entire accounting field; the mystery is the accuracy of accounting and the applied bookkeeping hypothesis subjectivity.
-Another paradox mentioned by Flegm is a starting point of general society practice with regard to bookkeeping itself.
-This paper will comprise of defending Flegm’s paradox while acquiring different sources to encourage the contention.
+Another paradox mentioned by Flegm is a starting point of general societal practice about bookkeeping itself.
+This paper will defend Flegm’s paradox while acquiring different sources to encourage the contention.

 INTRODUCTION

-Eugene Flegm identified the four paradoxes faced by accountants in the article he wrote titled “ACCOUNTING PARADOXES,” the first paradox discusses the trade-off between having employees with excellent technical skills and the need for those that have “soft” skills.
-The second paradox highlighted by Flegm is the auditor is paid by the auditee for the services rendered; this compromises the independence of the auditor.
-The third paradox that he likewise distinguished the exactness of accounting and the subjectivity of the applied bookkeeping hypothesis.
+Eugene Flegm identified the four paradoxes faced by accountants in the article “ACCOUNTING PARADOXES,” the first paradox discusses the trade-off between having employees with excellent technical skills and the need for those with “soft” skills.
+The second paradox highlighted by Flegm is that the auditee pays the auditor for the services rendered, compromising the auditor’s independence.
+The third paradox he likewise distinguished is the exactness of accounting and the subjectivity of the applied bookkeeping hypothesis.
 The final paradox, which is the fourth one, is regarding the education of accountants (Flegm, 2013).

 To what extent can you defend (or refute) Flegm’s position on these critical accounting paradoxes?

-In defending Flegm opinion regarding the accounting paradox, more discussion is provided in this article regarding these paradoxes.
-In the first paradox, the connection between two notable personalities is presented between the introvert and the extrovert, introvert being the person having technical skills and the extrovert being someone with articulate skills.
+In defending Flegm’s opinion regarding the accounting paradox, more discussion is provided in this article.
+In the first paradox, the connection between two notable personalities is presented between the introvert and the extrovert, who have technical skills and who have articulate skills.
 Despite many accountants having introverted personalities, employers seem to be looking for characters of an extrovert.
-As a leader, it is essential to have appropriate technical skills to enable training and supervising staff to correct any errors that occur.
+As a leader, it is essential to have appropriate technical skills to train and supervise staff to correct any errors.
 It is also crucial to ensure clear communication of ideas to the employees.
 (Flegm, 2013).

 For accounting and finance, a professional’s technical expertise is valuable.
 One needs to develop both “soft” and technical skills.
-One needs to stay updated on the trending accounting best practices and digital trends such as cloud services and any other technical skills required by the profession.
-One needs not overlook other essential skills when trying to remain relevant in the profession.
-One requires both soft and technical skills to succeed in the profession (Half, 2017).
+One needs to stay updated on the trending accounting best practices and digital trends, such as cloud services and other technical skills required by the profession.
+One needs not overlook other essential skills when trying to remain relevant.
+One requires soft and technical skills to succeed (Half, 2017).

-It is not about who can have knowledge of the most information but who can pose the right questions.
-Accounting professionals need to have a questioning character, this questioning belief needs to be instilled earlier in accounting students, and the accounting profession will result in a fact-based field rather than a knowledge-based field of study.
+It is not about who can know the most information but who can pose the right questions.
+Accounting professionals need to have a suspicious character, this questioning belief needs to be instilled earlier in accounting students, and the accounting profession will result in a fact-based field rather than a knowledge-based field of study.
 Accounting is a very diverse and broad field, unlike medicine or law, and this profession is born public responsibility, unlike client responsibility (Flegm, 2013).

 How has your position changed from the first time you read the article in Week 1?

-The opinion regarding these paradoxes presented by Flegm article has changed from the first time in week one.
+The opinion regarding these paradoxes presented by Flegm’s article has changed from the first time in week one.
 Even though technical skills are essential, there must also be soft skills.
-Therefore, this supports Flegm further and makes a change in the opinion of ensuring the technical capabilities of accounting employees and ensuring they equally possess both soft and technical skills.
+Therefore, this supports Flegm further and changes the opinion of ensuring the technical capabilities of accounting employees and ensuring they equally possess both soft and technical skills.

-How are you, and your current-day industry, affected by these paradoxes that were noted in 2007?
+How are you and your current-day industry affected by these paradoxes noted in 2007?

 Chris Baysden wrote an article published in the Journal of Accountancy describing the skill set needed for modern-day accountants.
 It mainly deals with those who have recently graduated from college.
 The article gives a nice little look into the future of accountants.
 Among the things changing in firms is how they train new employees.
 Firms likewise are actualizing training projects to enable new contracts to learn soft aptitudes, for example, how to work with and present to customers (Baysden, 2013)

-This paradox about the trade-off between soft and technical skills poses a severe challenge to employment procedures.
+This paradox about the trade-off between soft and technical skills severely challenges employment procedures.
 “Soft” skills will always take a back seat compared to technical skills, but this article shows that more and more effort is being put into enhancing these skills.
-Very few audit supervisors and executives inside business think soft aptitude training is justified regardless of the cost, Fowler stated, noticing that he needed to pay for his exercises.
+Few audit supervisors and executives inside business think soft aptitude training is justified regardless of the cost, Fowler stated, noticing that he needed to pay for his exercises.
 The shocking incongruity of such a silly way to deal with soft aptitude training is that compelling interchanges can drive efficiencies and spare an entity’s cash (Hagel, 2013).
-Jack Hagel points out that in the past, businesses have taken for granted the softer skills, and they are now paying for it.
+Jack Hagel points out that in the past, businesses have taken for granted the softer skills and are now paying for them.

 What are the current trends in these areas?

 The connection between “soft skills” and technical skills looks into the future of education in the accounting field.
-The education system will change as people further learn that “soft” skills are just as necessary as technical skills.
+The education system will change as people learn that “soft” skills are just as necessary as technical skills.
 The course load at Brigham Young University is just a start, and more and more universities and colleges around the globe will change.
 An article titled “CPA Horizons 2025: A Road Map for the Future” mentions plenty of items that they think will happen to accountants in the future.
-One of the main points says, “new CPAs must have a broad knowledge of business and soft skills and not simply focus on technical accounting” (Journal of Accountancy, 2013).
+One main point is that “new CPAs must have a broad knowledge of business and soft skills and not simply focus on technical accounting” (Journal of Accountancy, 2013).

 Project what a 2025 article might say.

 While the article by Flegm was written in 2007, I do not believe that much will change.
-The points made in the description of the paradoxes still hold true today.
-However, I do not see enough of a change to address these paradoxes.
-An article in 2015 would be somewhat similar to this, although it seems as though there is more and more education dealing with these “soft” skills.
+The points made in the description of the paradoxes still hold today.
+However, I do not see enough change to address these paradoxes.
+An article in 2015 would be somewhat similar to this, although it seems there is more and more education dealing with these “soft” skills.

 The examination demonstrates that the profession from sole experts to medium and substantial firm individuals to individuals in business and industry to those in government and the scholarly world—has a beautiful future and should react rapidly and intensely to the rising ground on political, monetary, social, mechanical and administrative fronts.
 Bits of knowledge and directions identified with circumstances and difficulties for the profession rose.
-Utilizing these bits of education and leadership as a guide, CPAs and the bookkeeping profession will form their future.
+CPAs and the bookkeeping profession will form their future by utilizing these bits of education and leadership as a guide.

 Other key findings of the 2025 article included:

-• CPAs overwhelmingly concurred that the profession’s central reason, “Understanding a changing and complex world,” stays essential today and for what’s to come.
+• CPAs overwhelmingly concurred that the profession’s main reason, “Understanding a changing and complex world,” stays essential today and for what’s to come.

 • The profession’s first qualities remained generously unaltered.